lucapinello/CRISPResso/README.rst

 .. image:: https://github.com/lucapinello/CRISPResso/blob/master/CRISPResso.png?raw=true

-CRISPResso is a command line utility that implements a computational pipeline for the analysis of targeted CRISPR-Cas9 deep sequencing data.
+CRISPResso is a software pipeline for the analysis of targeted CRISPR-Cas9 deep sequencing data.
 This algorithm allows for the quantification of both non-homologous end joining (NHEJ) and homologous directed repair (HDR) occurrences.

 CRISPResso automatizes and performs the following steps summarized in the figure below:

-1) Filters low quality reads,
+1) filters low quality reads,
-2) Trims adapters,
+2) trims adapters,
-3) Aligns the reads to a reference amplicon,
+3) aligns the reads to a reference amplicon,
-4) Quantifies the proportion of HDR and NHEJ outcomes,
+4) quantifies the proportion of HDR and NHEJ outcomes,
+5) quantifies frameshift/inframe mutations (if applicable) and identifies affected splice sites,
-5) Produces a graphical report to visualize and quantify the indels distribution and location.
+6) produces a graphical report to visualize and quantify the indels distribution and position.

 .. image:: https://github.com/lucapinello/CRISPResso/blob/master/CRISPResso_pipeline.png?raw=true